 We recommend cocktail attire.
-The ceremony will hopefully take place outside, so please remove your jacket if you feel hot (cocktail hour and reception will be indoors with air conditioning).
+The ceremony might take place outside (we are still deciding), so please remove your jacket if you feel hot.
+The cocktail hour and dinner reception will be indoors with air conditioning.
 Guests traveling by public transportation are encouraged to wear comfortable shoes.
-Feel free to wear light/bright colors!
+Feel free to wear light/bright colors and comfortable fabrics!

 We have reserved a block of rooms for our wedding weekend at the Hampton Inn.
 Please see the "Travel" section of this website for more information - we recommend calling the hotel to secure the Hoffman-Berenbeim discount: 877-362-4969.
 If the Hampton Inn fills up, there are other hotels and bed & breakfasts in the area.